(Hey, if you want to skip the short story and just get your free book, head on over to http://bit.ly/SIGNTHEKELLUP)

 Chad imposes his towering four-letter jacket body over Hogarth, who pulls at his white collar nervously.
 “And if we don’t get these fuckin’ lights on it won’t matter.
 I wanna look this bitch in the face when I split his skull open,” Chad says with an alpha gaze.

 “Oh!”
 Cindy swoons against Chad, who pushes her down the right hallway.

 “See you guys later,” Chad says as he trots down the hall, holding Cindy magnetically close.

 “Ugh!”
 Hogarth squeals with a stomp.
 “Idiots!
 G-get back…” Hogarth sighs and storms down after them.

-Kim and the other student stand awkwardly a moment, before the other reaches into his pockets.
+Kim stands about awkwardly for a moment as the other student reaches into his pockets.

 Storm, the name everyone knows him by, even the professors, slouches back in a stretch as he takes a second to strike up his lighter, simultaneously lighting up the room and toking his secret weed.
 “Nice,” Storm says.
 “Well I guess it’s us two, eh Kim?”
 He says coolly, but in the “I’m so high, let’s have sex” sort of cool, which is really not cool.

 Kim draws back.
 She’s super not into this whole thing now.
 She came to stay at the lodge over spring break for David, because he’s cute as hell and also told her he’d share some prime fiction.